kabeep/node-translate/README.md

 // Output example sentence of the source word translate('example', { to: 'zh' }).then(res => {
     // => [
-    //     "it is vitally important that parents should set an <b>example</b>",
+    //     "it is vitally important that parents should set an [example]",
-    //     "she followed her brother's <b>example</b> and deserted her family",
+    //     "she followed her brother's [example] and deserted her family",
-    //     "it's a good <b>example</b> of how European action can produce results",
+    //     "it's a good [example] of how European action can produce results",
     // ]
     console.log(res.from.sentences);
 });